-The program may be completed in two years on a full-time basis or may be taken on a part-time basis.
+The School Counseling program prepares master's level professionals to utilize comprehensive, data-driven, multi-tiered school counseling services that meet the academic, social, emotional, and career needs of students in PK-12 schools.
+Through didactic and experiential learning opportunities, school counseling students will learn preventative and intervention strategies to promote the wellness and development of children and adolescents, while fostering more culturally affirming, inclusive, and equitable learning environments.
+As professional school counselors, graduates will be positioned as advocates and leaders that promote student success, caregiver and community connections, and systemic change.
+The program may be completed in two years on a full-time basis, or may be taken on a part-time basis.
 The program consists of 60 units.
 While much of the course work is generic in nature and is common to all counseling majors, some courses are unique to the School Counseling program.
 The School Counseling curriculum is a component within the Department of Counseling with all of the required course work offered through this department.
-Graduates will be recommended for a PPS credential in school counseling to the California Commission on Teacher Credentialing upon completion of all credentialing requirements (including meeting the Basic Skills Requirement).
+Graduates will be recommended for a PPS credential in school counseling to the California Commission on Teacher Credentialing (CCTC) upon completion of all credentialing requirements (including satisfaction of the CCTC Basic Skills Requirement such as the CBEST).

 Students may combine the School specialization with another emphasis in the program.
-In those cases, students need to recognize that those emphases will result in additional time and field placement work in the program.
+In those cases, students need to recognize that certain programs will result in additional time and field placement work in the program.
 For example, the combination of a School Counseling specialization with a College emphasis will require students to complete three years of traineeships: (1) two years at two of the following three settings: elementary, middle, and/or high school; and (2) one year in college/university setting.